On this particular cold, winter day, I went to Giant Eagle to stock up on supplies before an impending storm.

 Remember that the autistic children of today will be the autistic adults of tomorrow.
 These people need and deserve our compassion, understanding and respect.
 Let’s help to ensure that what happened to my friend Tim in the parking lot of the Giant Eagle doesn’t have to happen to anyone else, ever again.

 Rob Gorski is a husband and father of 3 boys on the Autism Spectrum.
-Gorski began his writing career in June of 2010 with his multiple award winning blog Lost and Tired: Confessions of an Autism Dad.
+Gorski began his writing career in June of 2010 with his multiple award winning blog The Autism Dad.
 His mission is to create dialogue and spread Autism Awareness in ways that society can relate to and understand.
 Gorski advocates for special needs families and those on the Autism Spectrum, both young and old.